drseg/swift-fsm/README.md

 }
 ```

 But we now have some aspects of our state transition logic declared inside the transition table, and other aspects declared elsewhere.

-Furthermore, we must still transition to the `.alarming` state, regardless of the `Enforcement` policy.
-But what if different policies called for entirely different transitions?
+And we still transition to the `.alarming` state, regardless of the `Enforcement` policy.
+What if different policies called for entirely different transitions?

-An alternative might be to introduce extra events to differentiate between the new policies:
+We might introduce extra events to differentiate between the new policies:

 ```swift
 try turnstile.buildTable {